 CEAAF will support the financial operation and ensure the smooth running of the EAAFP Science Unit, including hiring of the staff, office and finance.
 The Head of the Science Unit will be appointed jointly by CEAAF and the EAAFP Secretariat.

-The Science Unit will be structured under four functions:
+The Science Unit will be structured under five functions to support the EAAFP:

-a), information platform building and maintenance;
+a), Database building and maintenance;

 b), Flyway Site Network supporting;

+c), support to monitoring programmes

+d), undertaking scientific and technical reviews, and

-c), monitoring and review, and d), communication related to science.
+e), support to communication related to science.

 The Unit will be supervised by Prof. Lei Guangchun, Dean of School of Nature Conservation and Director of Center for East Asian-Australasian Flyway Studies of Beijing Forestry University.
 All the staff members of the Unit will have backgrounds in ecology, biology or related areas, jointly sharing duties and responsibilities.

 3. Funding

-In 2018, Qiaonv Foundation and Mangrove Conservation Foundation have respectively signed MoU with CEAAF of Beijing Forestry University, with donations of 500,000 USD per year for five years, to support the operation of the CEAAF, including scientific research and conservation activities in East Asian-Australasian Flyway and functional service as the Science Unit for the EAAFP Secretariat.
-Both MoU’s are renewable.
+CEAAF is responsible for the fund raising to make sure the smooth running of Science Unit.
+Qiaonv Foundation and Mangrove Conservation Foundation are highly appreciated for the donations of 500,000 USD per year for five years, which would be used to support the operation of the CEAAF, including scientific research and conservation activities in East Asian-Australasian Flyway and functional service as the Science Unit for the EAAFP Secretariat..

 4. Decision